-- 1. Begin advanced courses in Biology. - 2.
-Seek leadership positions in student organizations and volunteer organizations. - 3.
-Register for the MCAT at least 3 months in advance. - 4.
-Take the MCAT in the late Spring. - 5.
-Request letters of evaluation.
-(Note: HPAC evaluation requests are due June 1 see next page.) - 6.
-Prepare and submit medical school application, preferably before September 1. - 7.
-Save money for travel expenses associated with interviews. - 8.
+1. Begin advanced courses in Biology.

+2. Seek leadership positions in student organizations and volunteer organizations.

+3. Register for the MCAT at least 3 months in advance.

+4. Take the MCAT in the late Spring.

+5. Request letters of evaluation.
+(Note: HPAC evaluation requests are due June 1 - see next page.)

+6. Prepare and submit medical school application, preferably before September 1.

+- 7. Save money for travel expenses associated with interviews. - 8.
 Finalize your degree plan to ensure you will graduate on time. - 9.
-Participate in mock interviews (offered by the Pre-Healthcare Club). - D. Senior Year

-- 1. Submit medical school application no later than the TMDSAS deadline (October 1). - 2.
+Participate in mock interviews (offered by the Pre-Healthcare Club or Office of Career & Professional Development). - D. Senior Year - 1.
+Submit medical school application no later than the TMDSAS deadline (for 2023, it is November 1). - 2.
 Continue to maintain academic excellence! - 3.
-Go to medical school interviews!!
+Prepare for medical school interviews!!